Each year we give an award for Children’s Books that reflect multicultural/multiracial protagonists and families.

 The 2021/2022 Review

-We are starting to collect books for the 2021/2022 review.
+Here are the books for the 2021/2022 review.
 Please let us know if you have any suggestions.

 - The Case for Loving v.
 Virginia: The Fight for Interracial Marriage, Selina Alko and Sean Qualls